To me, this loss stings worse than any other since the infamous senior day debacle against South Florida back in 2012.

 Now I'm not trying to say that players should be praised for simply playing hard.
 That's part of it, but effectively utilizing your skills and making heady decisions based on practice and scouting reports certainly also have a place in the discussion.

 My problem is the criticism I've heard of Van Treese today has basically boiled down to people saying he's not good enough.
 Okay, so what would have made him or us better last night?
 Louisville was the best team it could be last night when SVT was on the floor, and I'm not sure how so many people could have watched the game and thought otherwise.
 He didn't the turn the ball over, he didn't commit any silly fouls and he grabbed seven rebounds and kept several more plays alive against one of the biggest, longest and most athletic teams in the country.
+If there were some sort of "rebound assist" statistic, then SVT's stat line would look about 20 times less pedestrian, and that goes for a bunch of games he's played the past two seasons.

 There have been times this season where criticism of Stephan Van Treese has been warranted (just as there have been with every single player on this team), but last night was not one of them.